Intermediate SQL Programming

 You will also gain experience creating views, stored procedures, functions, and triggers using different looping and database locking mechanisms.
 Specific areas in the SQL Server database using data file structures, database schemas, setting properties, snapshots, data space and type usage and identity columns will be covered.
 SQL tuning and use of execution plans will also be addressed.

-- CSE-40933: Introduction to SQL or equivelent knowledge and/or experieince.
+Prerequisites: CSE-40933: Introduction to SQL or equivalent knowledge and/or experience.

-Next Steps: Upon completion of this class, consider enrolling in other coursework in the Business Intelligence Analysis Certificate Program.
+Next Steps: Upon completion of this class, consider enrolling in other coursework in the Business Intelligence Analysis and/or Database Management certificate programs.

 More Information: For more information about this course, please contact firstname.lastname@example.org.